scottgal/mostlylucid.dse/code_evolver/CONFIGURATION_GUIDE.md

 # Configuration Guide

-Complete guide to configuring the Code Evolver system for different LLM backends, execution environments, and optimization strategies.
+Complete guide to configuring the mostlylucid DiSE system for different LLM backends, execution environments, and optimization strategies.

 > **⚠️ IMPORTANT: New Configuration System**
 >